lfscanning/scaffold/docs/config.md

 The `findings-[project].yaml` file (where `[project]` is replaced with the project name used in the config file) contains information used in the generation of the HTML report.
 The file contains a list of `findings` with the following fields:
 * `id` Id unique to each finding
 * `priority` Priority of the finding as displayed in the report
+* `text` text used for the finding in the HTML report
+* `title` optional field which, if included, will set the title of the ticket in JIRA

+The `findings` elements contains one or more of the following matches fields.
+A match is made if ALL of the match conditions are met (e.g. an AND of all matches).
-* `matches-license` license name that this finding applies to as it appears in the fossology
+* `matches-license` license name that this finding applies to as it appears in the fossology.
+Note that the license name will be as it appears after the translations applied after retrieving the SPDX file -- e.g. how it appears on the web report, which might be different from how it appears in Fossology.
-* `matches-path` optional file path that the finding applies to
+* `matches-path` file path that the finding applies to
-* `text` Text used for the finding in the HTML report
+* `matches-subproject` subproject the finding applies to

 See the [findings-sample.yaml](findings-sample.yaml) for an example file.